SlayerK15/Terraform-Medusa/README.md

-# Terraform-Medusa

 # Medusa Backend Deployment with Terraform and GitHub Actions

 # Overview
 This repository contains configuration files for deploying the Medusa headless commerce backend using AWS ECS/Fargate, managed through Terraform, and automated with GitHub Actions.
 This setup is designed as a learning project to explore infrastructure as code and CI/CD processes.

-# Important Disclaimer: I am currently in the process of learning Terraform and AWS services.
+* Important Disclaimer: I am currently in the process of learning Terraform and AWS services.
 The configurations in this repository are built through guidance and templates, and I do not have a deep understanding of these tools yet.

-# Repository Structure Dockerfile: Sets up the Docker environment for the Medusa backend. main.tf: Terraform file for creating AWS resources required to run the Medusa backend. .github/workflows/deploy.yml: GitHub Actions workflow that automates the process of building the Docker image and deploying it to AWS ECS.
+# Repository Structure
+* Dockerfile: Sets up the Docker environment for the Medusa backend. main.tf: Terraform file for creating AWS resources required to run the Medusa backend. .github/workflows/deploy.yml: GitHub Actions workflow that automates the process of building the Docker image and deploying it to AWS ECS.

 # File Descriptions
 * Dockerfile : The Dockerfile is responsible for creating the container image of the Medusa backend.
 It installs necessary dependencies and configures the server to start upon deployment.